 Any hobbies, fun facts, or life highlights outside your career you’d like to share?

-What advice would you give to current GDYO kids?
+What advice would you give to current GDYO students?

-IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION REGARDING THE ACTIVITIES OF THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS AT CHARILYNE@GDYO.ORG.
+IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION ABOUT THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS AT CHARILYNE@GDYO.ORG.

 FOLLOW US @GREATERDALLASYO & ON OUR ALUMNI ASSOCIATION FACEBOOK PAGE FOR ALL THE LATEST NEWS, EVENTS, & UPDATES!